 Build the spreadsheet so one invoice can feed both food-cost review and bookkeeping

-The easiest mistake is making the weekly purchase log too thin.
+A common mistake is making the log too thin.
 If the sheet only stores supplier, invoice date, and total, it becomes little more than an AP register.
 A useful restaurant log keeps the invoice at line-item level first, then summarizes from there.
 The minimum column set is usually:

 - invoice date